vyshnavi-adusumelli/FinBot/README.md

 <p align="center"><img width="700" src="./docs/workflows/currencyWorking.gif"></p>

 1. Enter the /displayDifferentCurrency command
+2. Choose from the category of day or month
-2. Choose your currency from the options
+3. Next, Choose your currency from the options
-3. You will get the converted price in that currency
+4. You will get the converted price in that currency

 ### Visualization in the form of graphs